LaszloBogacsi/rainbowhat-service/README.md

 # Rainbowhat Service

+## Description
+This service helps displaying graphics on an RGB led HAT (Rainbow HAT) attached to a Raspberry PI.

 Simple Python 3 + Flask app with a long running task runner.

 The task runner is implemented with Celery and RabbitMQ